-On a recent afternoon, he and others worked on "Creation Myth," tinkering with a toy train that runs around the upper level of the piece's "brain" and is equipped with a small video camera that shoots footage of its trip, shown on a nearby monitor - a kind of high-school-science-fair evocation of self-consciousness.
-The train is also festooned with the front section of a toy snake, and as it makes its way around the track it meets another train with the snake's hind section - a makeshift ouroboros, the self-consuming serpent, symbol of eternity or regeneration or, in this case, maybe just inescapable solipsism.
+myur sat an insignificant-looking cor-fee mug emblazoned with the words: "Yes, the details are very important."
+Rick Baker, the manager of Rhoa-des's estate and a studio assistant to the artist during the last four years of his life, has become a traveling reas-sembler of many of the complex works, relying on memory, his intuition about relying on memory, his intuition about what the artist would have wanted and elaborate manuals that Rhoades - a self-described control freak - left beupper level of the piece's "brain" and is equipped with a small video camera that shoots footage of its trip, shown on a nearby monitor - a kind of high-school-science-fair evocation of self-consciousness.
+The train is also festooned with the front section of a toy snake, and as it makes its way around snake, and as it makes its way around the track it meets another train with the snake's hind section - a makeshift ouroboros, the self-consuming serpent, symbol of eternity or regeneration or, in this case, maybe just inescapable solipsism.
 "You want me to start it?"
-Mr. Baker asked.
+Mr. Baker